dev-onejun/CSE-5311/programming_assignment/README.md

 The above command will generate random graphs (num_nodes, num_edges) as (10, 20), (20, 40), and (30, 60) and store them in the `data` directory.

+You can download the pre-generated data from the [link](https://1drv.ms/u/s!Ak9f7WgKWrGQi7ZC733bgsMzqhZUCA?e=tJGwba).

 ### DEMO

 [LINK](https://dev-onejun.github.io/CSE-5311/programming_assignment/demo)